haskell-servant/haskell-servant.github.io/tutorial/server.md

   )
 ```

-When taken to the extreme, so to speak, this approach lets you define APIs modularly and assemble them all into one big API type only at the end.
+This approach lets you define APIs modularly and assemble them all into one big API type only at the end.

 ``` haskell
 -- Users.hs